Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Introduction

 \section{Introduction}

-Guided by graphene rise\cite{geim2010rise}, a broad family of two-dimensional (2D) materials with different electronic and optical properties{ \cite{}} is currently studied for fundamental research and also for a plethora of envisaged device-oriented applications.\cite{lin20162d} Due to their flat nature, 2D materials show unique potential to fabricate flexible and ultra-thin devices with the hope to reduce costs production and improve performances.
-Layered heterostructures offer a unique playground to engineer their electronic properties\cite{Li_2016,Brozzesi2022}, thanks to the availability of metallic, semiconducting and insulating monolayers (MLs) and to the possibility to stack them with any order and orientation using Van der Waals growth\cite{growth2D}.
-Hence, there is essentially no epitaxial requirements typical of 3D materials.
-Two emerging classes of 2D materials, Transition Metal Dichalcogenides and group-III nitrides, are particularly attractive for opto-electronic applications, such as photovoltaic (PV) or photo-catalytic cells and light-emitting diodes (LED), for their sizable band-gaps and strong light-matter interaction.
+Guided by graphene rise\cite{geim2010rise}, a broad family of two-dimensional (2D) materials with different electronic and optical properties\cite{ponraj2016photonics} is currently studied for fundamental research and also for a plethora of envisaged device-oriented applications.\cite{lin20162d} Due to their flat nature, 2D materials show unique potential to fabricate flexible and ultra-thin devices with the hope to reduce costs production and improve performances.
+Layered heterostructures offer a unique playground to engineer their electronic and optical properties\cite{Li_2016,Brozzesi2022}, thanks to the availability of metallic, semiconducting and insulating monolayers (MLs) and to the possibility to stack them with any order and orientation using Van der Waals growth\cite{growth2D}.
+Hence, there is essentially no epitaxial lattice-match requirements typical of 3D materials.

+Two emerging classes of 2D materials, Transition Metal Dichalcogenides (TMDs) and group-III nitrides, are particularly attractive for their sizable band-gaps, strong light-matter interaction and their interesting excitonic properties which hold premise for their use in opto-electronic applications, such as ultra-thin and flexible photovoltaic (PV) or photo-catalytic cells and light-emitting diodes (LED).

-After the discovery of indirect to direct gap behavior reducing the thickness of MoS$_2$ to monolayer form \cite{Splendidiani_2010,Mak_2010}, the structural, electronic and optical properties of two-dimensional TMDs have been widely investigated at theoretical level by means of Density Functional Theory (DFT) and refined excited state methods, (namely GW and BSE). \cite{chen2018theory} Parallelly, an increasing number of DFT studies\cite{kecik2018fundamentals,Wang2021} has been published for 2D nitrides, and several predictions based on GW and BSE methods exist in the literature\cite{Sahin.Cahangirov.ea:2009:PRB,prete2017tunable, Prete.Pulci.ea:2018:PRB,prete2020giant}.
-Instead, much less attention has been dedicated to hetero-structures based on the two families.
-In particular, it is of interest to identify if and which group III-Nitride interfaced to TMD can allow the realization of a type-II junction and also to see how much the electronic and optical properties of an isolated TMD changes in presence of a nitride substrate.
+After the discovery of indirect to direct gap behavior reducing the thickness of MoS$_2$ to monolayer form \cite{Splendidiani_2010,Mak_2010}, the structural, electronic and optical properties of two-dimensional TMDs have been widely investigated at theoretical level by means of Density Functional Theory (DFT) and refined excited state methods, (namely GW and BSE). \cite{Rasmussen2015,chen2018theory,Bernardi_2017,Gusakova2017} At the same time, an increasing number of DFT studies\cite{kecik2018fundamentals,Wang2021} has been published for 2D nitrides and several predictions based on GW and BSE methods exist in the literature\cite{Sahin.Cahangirov.ea:2009:PRB,prete2017tunable, Prete.Pulci.ea:2018:PRB,prete2020giant}.
+TMD vdW heterostructures (HTs) have been widely investigated in recent years, and also some studies appeared in the literature on their combination with other 2D materials.\cite{mohanta2019interfacing,wang2021electronic,rawat2021interfacing} However much less attention has been dedicated to HTs obtained combining 2D TMDs and nitrides.